 By living a victorious Christian life we mean the believer avails himself by faith of the fullness of the Divine grace being offered, and that he gives himself to Christ according to the requirements of the new covenant.
 Through the grace of the Lord Jesus he overcomes all that is of sin and self-will.
 When he stumbles and falls he rises again, in the Lord, and continues in the warfare according to the ability God gives.
 This is what it means to be a true Christian, a true saint, a true member of the Body of Christ, of the Wife of the Lamb, of the new Jerusalem.

 We have described in other writings the rewards to the overcomer.
 The receiving of these rewards is not restricted to the time after we die physically.
 The rewards of the second and third chapters of Revelation are increments of life, of power, of authority, of Divine Substance being added to us as we conquer and that aid us in gaining still further victories.

 When we consider Adam, the patriarchs, Noah, the Israelites, we realize immediately that the grace given to them and the demands made on them did not approach what has been assigned to us and what is being required of us.

 There have been exceptions.
 The requirement to offer Isaac as a burnt offering equaled or surpassed the demands of personal crucifixion placed on many believers under the new covenant.
 The sufferings of Job have a familiar ring to many Christians.
-The crying out of Jeremiah, "Woe is me, my mother, that thou hast borne me a man of strife and a man of contention to the whole earth!"
+The crying out of Jeremiah, “Woe is me, my mother, that you have borne me, a man of strife and a man of contention to the whole earth!”
 (Jeremiah 15:10) may be heard from a perplexed saint of our own day.